Kobe Bryant happy to aid Isaiah Thomas; says he's open book for NBA's players

 Bryant says pop star Michael Jackson gave him some treasured advice in his rookie season during a visit to Neverland Ranch: Reach out to all the greats in your profession and learn from them.

-So Kobe did, tapping everyone from resident Lakers legends Kareem Abdul-Jabbar, Jerry West and Magic Johnson to Bill Russell, Hakeem Olajuwon, Larry Bird and his childhood idol Jordan.
+So Bryant did, tapping everyone from resident Lakers legends Kareem Abdul-Jabbar, Jerry West and Magic Johnson to Bill Russell, Hakeem Olajuwon, Larry Bird and his childhood idol Jordan.

 When Bryant retired, he vowed he would pay it forward to help mentor the young players who succeeded him.
 So, when Hayward called him last summer and said he would be in the area, Bryant arranged for them to train together.